JamesCWeber/Google-Case-Study-Cyclistic/README.md

 * Dashboard

 ## Data Sourcing
 The data used for this analysis is provided by [Divvy](https://divvy-tripdata.s3.amazonaws.com/index.html).
 Because Cyclistic is a fictional company, the data is provided by a similar, real life company.
 In this scenario, we can assume that the data is provided by Cyclistic, a primary source, making it reliable data.
 The data being analyzed ranges from the dates Jan.
 2022 to Dec.
 2022.
+A copy of the data is located in [this website](https://www.kaggle.com/datasets/jameschunweber/data-for-google-capstone-project-cyclistic-2022).
 * ride_id - A unique ID assigned to each ride.
 * rideable_type - The type of bike used in a ride.
 * started_at - The date and time when a ride started.